Chhattisgarh: ED arrests Dammani brothers, 2 others in Mahadev App betting case

 Mahadev app handlers got the money deposited into saving bank accounts opened using fake documents or by luring poor persons to give their Aadhaar or Permanent Account Number (PAN) details in lieu of ₹5,000, the Chhattisgarh police investigators said.

-The offficers said Mahadev app handlers swiftly transferred the money from these saving accounts to their corporate accounts so that no more than ₹50-60 lakh remained in the saving accounts.
-“We have zeroed in more than 50 corporate Mahadev accounts and have details of about 10,000 savings accounts of people which were used to place bets,” an officer saidon the condition of anonymity.
+The officers said Mahadev app handlers swiftly transferred the money from these saving accounts to their corporate accounts so that no more than ₹50-60 lakh remained in the saving accounts.
+“We have zeroed in more than 50 corporate Mahadev accounts and have details of about 10,000 savings accounts of people which were used to place bets,” an officer said on the condition of anonymity.

 Investigators claim the Mahadev App infrastructure is being run from Dubai, where betting is legal, and was used to lure Indian customers.
 They said ED is likely to question some of the main accused in the case shortly and may initiate proceedings against the entities in Dubai.